-In Couple 2, the female partner sometimes forgets to the take the pill every day.
+In Couple 2, the female partner sometimes forgets to take the pill every day.
 She also sometimes starts her new pill pack late.

 Typical use or perfect use?
 This person would be a “typical user” of the pill, because she doesn’t take the pill every day and because she sometimes starts her packs late.